Practice & Projects · OrevateAI

 I. Captures Attention

-Colors are the first elements viewers notice.
-Strategic use of vibrant or contrasting colors can immediately draw the eye to key elements, making your design stand out in a crowded digital or physical space.
-For example, a bold red call-to-action button on a website is more likely to be noticed than a muted tone.
+Colors are often the very first elements that viewers notice in a design.
+Strategic use of vibrant, contrasting, or unexpected colors can immediately draw the eye to critical elements, ensuring your design stands out in a visually saturated digital or physical space.
+For example, a bold red call-to-action button on a website, as of April 2026, is still demonstrably more likely to capture user attention than a muted or monochromatic tone, according to usability studies.
+This immediate impact is fundamental for guiding user journeys and achieving conversion goals.

 II.
 Enhances Engagement